-The Department of Physical Education, School and Public Health offers online graduate programs leading to the Master of Science.
+The Department of Health, Educational Administration and Movement Studies offers online graduate programs leading to the Master of Science.
 Two major areas of specialization at the master's degree level are available: (1) Health and Physical Education, and (2) Athletic Administration.
 The HPE degrees is offered totally online while the Athletic Administration degree is offered online during the academic year and on campus for two weeks each summer.

 Health and Physical Education, MS